erinlincoln/red-black-tree-forge/README.md

 Wellformed:

-Our wellformed predicate is separated into three predicates for our tree: `wellformed_tree`, `wellformed_binary`, `wellformed_rb`.
-This is because, during transitions of the tree (ie when a node is inserted), the tree is no longer a well-formed red-black tree, however it will still be a wellformed_tree.
+Our wellformed predicate is separated into three predicates for our tree: `wellformedTree`, `wellformedBST`, `wellformedRBT`.
+This is because, during transitions of the tree (ie when a node is inserted), the tree is no longer a well-formed red-black tree, however it will still be a wellformedTree.
 Thus, we separated out these three predicates so that they can build on each other.
-A `wellformed_tree` ensures that the nodes do not reach themselves, and that they are all unique in the tree.
-The `wellformed_binary` predicate ensures that the tree is a wellformed_tree and also that the values follow the laws of a binary tree: the values to the left of a node are all less than their parent and the values to the right of a node are all greater than their parent.
-Lastly, `wellformed_rb` ensures that the tree is both wellformed_tree and wellformed_binary while also adding the properties of a red-black tree (the root must be black, there cannot be two adjacent red nodes, and any path from a node to a leaf must pass through the same number of black nodes for its left and right children).
+A `wellformedTree` ensures that the nodes do not reach themselves, and that they are all unique in the tree.
+The `wellformedBST` predicate ensures that the tree is a wellformedTree and also that the values follow the laws of a binary tree: the values to the left of a node are all less than their parent and the values to the right of a node are all greater than their parent.
+Lastly, `wellformedRBT` ensures that the tree is both wellformedTree and wellformedBST while also adding the properties of a red-black tree (the root must be black, there cannot be two adjacent red nodes, and any path from a node to a leaf must pass through the same number of black nodes for its left and right children).

 insertTraces: